Last Updated: March 26, 2026

 Ich (White Spot Disease)

 Altums are particularly susceptible to ich during the acclimation period after import.
 Stress from shipping, combined with exposure to new water conditions, can trigger outbreaks.
-Treatment should be approached carefully, as altums can be sensitive to medications.
+Treatment should be approached carefully, as altums is sensitive to medications.
 Raising temperature to 86°F (30°C) is often the safest first approach, sometimes combined with low-dose salt treatment (though be cautious with salt in very soft water).
 Commercial ich medications should be used at half-dose initially to gauge the fish’s tolerance.

 Internal Parasites